Shalom Nagar: Execution of Adolf Eichmann

 The execution by hanging took place around midnight on 1 June 1962 in the Ayalon Prison.
 (Note: According to a 1963 eyewitness account from William Lovell Hull, the hanging took place at 12:02 am on 1 June.
 Contemporaneous reporting in The New York Times, written on 31 May and published on 1 June, describes it as taking place "just before last midnight".
 Obituaries of Nagar subsequently placed the time of execution between 30 May and 1 June.)
 This was the only judicial execution ever held in Israel.
-Nagar described arriving at the gallows when Eichmann already had the noose around his neck and was standing over a trap door.
+Nagar described arriving at the gallows when Eichmann already had the noose around his neck and was standing over a trapdoor.
 While an official account states that there were two people who pulled a lever simultaneously to carry out the execution, Nagar did not recall anyone else being there.
 He said that he looked into Eichmann's eyes before stepping behind a screen to pull the lever.
 After an hour, Nagar took the body down from the scaffold.
 He told Mishpacha that the loud gasping sound of air being released from the corpse's lungs made him feel that "the Angel of Death had come to take me too".
 Afterwards, it was Nagar's job to take the corpse for cremation in an oven symbolically built by a concentration camp survivor.
 He later said that he had difficulty walking unaided and trembled so much that the body rolled from side to side as he pushed it into the oven.

 Eichmann's ashes were later scattered at sea, beyond Israel's territorial waters.
 According to Mishpacha, it was planned that Nagar would take them to the port of Jaffa, but he was so traumatized by the hanging that he was escorted home, and a police van transported the ashes.
 Nagar's clothes were bloodied from where the rope had torn Eichmann's skin.
 He recalled that his wife was hysterical at the sight of this, and thought he had been beaten up in a fight, saying that there is no blood at a hanging.
-Nagar responded, "Wait until morning and you’ll hear the news".
+Nagar responded, "Wait until morning and you'll hear the news".
 The following morning, Kol Yisrael broadcast a brief, one-line announcement of the execution, without naming Nagar.